getdozer/dozer-samples/usecases/scaling-ecommerce/README.md

 ## Scaling E-Commerce

 In this example we demonstrate Dozer's capability of processing large volume of data.
-This is mainly focused on processing performance.
-API performance will be published separately.

 ## Table of Contents
 - [Scaling E-Commerce](#scaling-e-commerce)